SirClaver420/Attune-Turtle/README.md

 This project follows a semantic versioning pattern of **MAJOR.MINOR.PATCH**.

--   **MAJOR (1.x.x):** Incremented for massive, a new, significant feature is added that changes the overall addon behaviour (e.g., the release of automatic progress tracking).
+-   **MAJOR (1.x.x):** Incremented for massive, potentially incompatible changes or the completion of a major development phase (e.g., the release of automatic progress tracking).
--   **MINOR (x.1.x):** Incremented when new, smaller features are added, such as a new attunement section for a custom raid.
+-   **MINOR (x.1.x):** Incremented when new, significant features are added, such as interactive tooltips, database links, or a new attunement section for a custom raid.
 -   **PATCH (x.x.1):** Incremented for backwards-compatible bug fixes, text corrections, or other small tweaks.

 ---